USAJOBS/help-center/how-to/search/advanced/salary.md

 #### Pay Grade/General Schedule

-Announcements are also classified by the Federal Government's General Schedule (GS) pay scale.
-As a result, announcements usually provide the salary as well as their GS equivalents.
+Job announcements are also classified by the Federal Government's General Schedule (GS) pay scale.
+As a result, job announcements usually provide the salary as well as their GS equivalents.

 #### Show Only Senior Executive Postings